-2.3 Weather Proofing
+2.3 Weatherproofing

 Weatherproofing is exceptionally critical to ensure none of our electronics get damaged.
-The simplest way to weatherproof the vehicle was to divide the different compartments and weatherproof accordingly in the order of importance.
-Therefore, the electronics bay was the main compartment that was weatherproofed as it contained everything electronics-related.
-After installing the acrylic plates, all the corners were sealed with silicon and tested for leaks by using compressed air on the outside and feeling for any breeze in the inside bay.
-Secondly, the sub-team incorporated countermeasures to prevent mud splashing inside the compartment in the battery compartment.
-Finally, for the payload area, basic rust proof was measures was established.
-In the case of rain, a rain tarp cover was designed to cover the entire vehicle.
+The electronics bay was the main compartment that was weatherproofed as it contained everything electronics related.
+The top polycarbonate acts as a roof for our electronics compartments.
+This leaves our battery, which is located above this roof, susceptible to water damage.
+A makeshift umbrella can be attached to our center axis to protect it.
+This umbrella additionally protects our battery from the rain.
+The seams of our polycarbonate setup were sealed with silicon and tested for leaks by using compressed air on the outside and feeling for any breeze in the inside bay.
+Finally, for the payload area, basic rust proof measures were established.
+In the case of inability to attach an umbrella, a rain tarp cover was designed to cover the entire vehicle.